Weak Hair Roots? Find the Causes & How to Fix Them Naturally

 Hibiscus Paste

-Hibiscus has been traditionally used for improving hair strength and texture.
+Hibiscus flower has been traditionally used for improving hair strength and texture.
 It can help make hair feel softer and more manageable with regular use.

 Curd + Mustard Oil Mask